EmadBeltaje/flutter_getx_template/README.md

     flutterfire configure --project=flutter-firebase-YOUR_PROJECT_ID
     ```
   and that's it! your project is now connected to firebase and fcm is up and ready to get notifications
+  ##### Important Note
+  IOS require few more steps from your side to recive fcm notifications follow the [Dcos](https://firebase.flutter.dev/docs/messaging/apple-integration/) steps and after that everything should be working fine from flutter side
 ## Quick Start
 - Responsive app: to make your app responsive you need to get advantage of using flutter_ScreenUtil so instead of using normal double values for height,width,radius..etc you need to use it like this
 -